Shumaila550/Calculator-/README.md

-# Professional Python Calculator
+# Python GUI Calculator

-A secure and professional GUI calculator built using Python and Tkinter.
+A professional calculator built using Python and Tkinter.
+It works like a mobile calculator with buttons and live results.

 ## Features
-- Safe mathematical evaluation
-- Clean user interface
-- Backspace and clear options
+- Button based calculator
+- Shows expression and result (e.g. 3 + 5 = 8)
+- Error handling
-- Desktop GUI application
+- Clean GUI

-## Requirements
-- Python 3.x

-## Run
+## How to Run
-python professional_calculator.py
+python calculator.py